-The program provides a one-time payment of up to $25,000 to cover principal, interest, taxes and insurance (PITI), as well as any escrowed homeowner’s association dues or past-due assessments.
+The program provides a one-time payment of up to $54,000 to cover principal, interest, taxes and insurance (PITI), as well as any escrowed homeowners' association dues or past-due assessments.

-MRAP can act as a gateway to other Keep Your Home California programs, including the Principal Reduction Program (subject to the overall program benefit cap of $100,000 per household), as well as other loss mitigation programs such as HAMP.
-(To learn about HAMP and other government programs for distressed homeowners, visit Nolo's Government Foreclosure Prevention Programs area.)
+MRAP can act as a gateway to other Keep Your Home California programs, including the Principal Reduction Program (subject to the overall program benefit cap of $100,000 per household).

-To be eligible for MRAP, you must qualify as a low or moderate-income household based on all of the below criteria.
+To be eligible for MRAP, you must qualify as a low or moderate-income household based certain criteria, such as (but not limited to):